x42/midifilter.lv2/README.md

 midifilter.lv2
 ==============

-LV2 audio plugins to filter MIDI events.
+LV2 plugins to filter MIDI events.

 So far 7 MIDI event filters have been implemented: